-In the world of interior décor and commercial design, it is often the smallest details that make the biggest difference and bring the real “wow” factor to a room.
+In the interior décor and commercial design world the tiniest details usually make the most significant difference and bring the real “wow” factor to a room.
 Such is the case when it comes to beveled glass.

 How Is Beveled Glass Made?

 Beveled glass is made by creating an angled surface around the entire outside edge of a larger piece of glass, usually at an angle of fewer than 90 degrees.

 The bevel adds an appealing design element and acts as a prism for light to create fascinating color highlights that would be absent in flat glass applications.
 This manufacturing difference makes beveled glass a unique choice for most design applications.

 Beveled glass is most commonly used for aesthetic reasons, as it lends itself to many design features due to its ability to act as a “blank canvas.”